Dana Brooke: Main roster beginnings and various alliances (2016–2019)

-Brand switches and in-ring competition (2019–2020)
+Brand switches, 24/7 Champion (2019–2023)

 On October 16, Brooke was drafted to SmackDown as part of the 2019's WWE draft.
 In line with Brooke's move to the brand, she began receiving more television time and showcased her improved skill and move-sets.
 On the November 8 episode of SmackDown, Brooke and Carmella defeated Rose and Deville to qualify as part of Team SmackDown at Survivor Series.
 At 2019's Survivor Series pay-per view, Team SmackDown lost to Team NXT.

-In December 2019, Brooke revealed that she had signed a five-year multi-deal to remain with WWE.
-On the December 20 episode of SmackDown, Brooke had a match against Bayley and was defeated again via pin-fall.
-After the match, Banks joined Bayley in the ring to intimidate Brooke, but Lacey Evans soon rushed to her assistance.
-On the December 27 episode of SmackDown, Brooke and Evans teamed up against Bayley and Banks in a tag-team match.
-Banks won via submission, using her "Bank Statement" finisher on Brooke.
-On the January 3, 2020 episode of SmackDown, Brooke and Evans faced Banks and Bayley again, participating in a triple threat tag-team match against Alexa Bliss and Nikki Cross, with Brooke won via a pin-fall on Banks.
+In December, Brooke revealed that she had signed a five-year multi-deal to remain with WWE.

 Brooke was an entrant in the third women's Royal Rumble match at the 2020 pay-per-view.

-On the March 6, 2020 episode of SmackDown, Brooke teamed up with Carmella in another tag-team match, where the two lost to Sonya Deville and Mandy Rose.
-Brooke was scheduled to take part in the SmackDown Women's Championship match at WrestleMania 36, however, the match had to be changed with her being taken out of that match due to Brooke being quarantining as a precautionary measures during the COVID-19 pandemic in the United States.
+Brooke was scheduled to take part in the SmackDown Women's Championship match at WrestleMania 36.
+However, the match had to be changed with her being taken out of that match due to Brooke being quarantining as a precautionary measures during the COVID-19 pandemic in the United States.
 On the April 17 episode of SmackDown, Brooke defeated Naomi to qualify for the women's Money in the Bank ladder match at the 2020 pay-per-view.
-On the April 24 episode of SmackDown, Brooke teamed up with Carmella in a tag-team match for the Women's Tag Team Championship, but lost to the defenders Alexa Bliss and Nikki Cross.

 Brooke took part in the women's Money in the Bank ladder match.
-Brooke did not win but took part in several comedic segments.
-In the match she retrieved a briefcase leading her to believe she won.
-In another she slipped on a wet floor and hit her head.
-On May 15, Naomi challenged Brooke for a rematch and Brooke won by pin-fall.
+Brooke did not win.
+Brooke was traded back to Raw on September 28, 2020, but suffered a legitimate injury on November, which resulted in Brooke being pulled from their upcoming involvement during the 2020 Survivor Series pay-per-view event.
+To remove Brooke from the event, writers worked an angle in which Brooke was attacked by Reckoning, leaving her unable to compete.
+On November 30, Brooke defeated Reckoning in singles competition.